 Don't forget to pack items you might need for the park such as:

--Medicines or wrist bands for motion sickness (Sea Bands work great my daughter who gets motion sickness very easily and will NOT take medicine - link below to Amazon - I have also seen them at various drugstores)
+- Medicines or wrist bands for motion sickness (Sea-Bands worked great for my daughter who gets motion sickness very easily and will NOT take medicine—link below to Amazon.
+I have also seen them at various drugstores)

-I didn't really know what I was doing at this point but I scheduled the Fast passes as best I knew at the time.
+I didn't really know what I was doing at this point but I scheduled the Fast Passes as best I knew at the time.
 They all worked out pretty well.
-Though I might had scheduled a few differently had I realized the popularity of some rides.
+Though I might have scheduled a few differently had I realized the popularity of some rides.
 I researched various articles and blogs on the internet for crowd predictors and picked the park that was supposed to be least crowded each day.
 Then I scheduled Fast Passes for that park.
-You can only schedule 3 passes per day initially and only in 1 park at a time.
-After you use all 3 passes in that park you can schedule one more pass at a time in any park you choose.
+You can only schedule three passes per day initially and only in one park at a time.
+After you use all three passes in that park you can schedule one more pass at a time in any park you choose.

-I did't realize at first how long the predicted waits usually are with the new roller coaster in Magic Kingdom called the Seven Dwarves Mine Train or for character meeting with Anna and Elsa from Frozen.
-Once I realized from reading and research how popular these were, I tried to get a fast pass for these only to find all of the Fast Passes were gone!
+I didn't realize at first how long the predicted waits usually are with the new roller coaster in Magic Kingdom called the Seven Dwarves Mine Train, or for the character meeting with Anna and Elsa from Frozen.
+Once I realized from reading and research how popular these were, I tried to go back and get a Fast Pass for these only to find they were all gone!

 When I started investigating to find out the best way to avoid long lines on these attractions, I found out that if you scheduled a breakfast in Magic Kingdom early before park opening that would allow you to be in the park right where you needed to be right before the park opened thus reducing the crowds and waits.
 I was able to schedule a reservation at Be Our Guest for breakfast at 8 am which was in Fantasyland near both of those attractions I was trying to hit.
-This worked great to get us in short lines for 20 min of less of both attractions which had waits later in the day of almost 2 hours!
+This worked great to get us in short lines for 20 minutes or less at both attractions which had waits later in the day of almost two hours!